 - Your funeral trust fund won’t likely be transferred from one state to another.
-If you establish your trust account in one state, but you died in another, the funeral home probably won’t accept the funds you set aside in another state.
+If you establish your trust account in one state but die in another, the funeral home probably won’t accept the funds you set aside in another state.

 - Your accrued interest from the funeral trust is taxable.
-In most states, you are responsible for reporting your interest income to the IRS.
-Income from the funeral trust assets may be taxed to you unless your trustee elects to treat the funeral trust as a qualified funeral trust by filing form 1041-QTF with the IRS, in this case, the trust income is taxed to the trust.
+You are responsible for reporting your interest income to the IRS in most states.
+Income from the funeral trust assets may be taxed to you unless your trustee elects to treat the funeral trust as a qualified funeral trust by filing form 1041-QTF with the IRS; in this case, the trust income is taxed to the trust.

 - If you entered a funeral trust through a funeral home, the funeral home might go out of business.
-When your funeral and burial expenses are already paid to the funeral home provider, you run the risk of having the provider being out of business when your family needs the goods and services.
+When your funeral and burial expenses are already paid to the funeral home provider, you risk having the provider out of business when your family needs the goods and services.

 There are other ways to pre-pay for your funeral, including:

-Payable-on-death account – this is also called “Totten trust” you can invest money into a bank or credit union to cover your funeral expenses.
-Like a revocable trust, you have control over the account, and you can withdraw your money while you’re still alive.
+Payable-on-death account is called “Totten trust” you can invest money into a bank or credit union to cover your funeral expenses.
+Like a revocable trust, you have control over the account and can withdraw your money while you’re still alive.
 Upon your death, your beneficiary can claim the remaining funds from your account for your funeral and burial services.

 Savings account – another way to pre-pay your funeral is to open a savings account specifically for depositing money for your funeral and burial expenses.
-You can deposit a certain amount of money every month and designate a beneficiary to manage your account and withdraw the money to pay for your funeral and other expenses.
+You can deposit a certain amount of money every month, designate a beneficiary to manage your account, and withdraw the money to pay for your funeral and other expenses.

-You can assign your burial insurance policy to a funeral home, assets going toward funeral and burial costs are exempted when determining Medicaid eligibility.
+You can assign your burial insurance policy to funeral home; assets for funeral and burial costs are exempted when determining Medicaid eligibility.
 Your burial insurance death benefit will go to the funeral home when you die, and anything left will go to your beneficiary.

 Once you have transferred ownership of your insurance policy to a funeral home, the cash value of your whole life insurance will not affect your Medicaid eligibility.
 The face value or death benefit amount will not be counted as assets when determining your eligibility because you no longer own it.